 Once a child reaches the age of 18 years, the Court requires that child to institute maintenance proceedings in their own name against their parents’, should he/she not yet be self-supporting or financially independent.
 This made divorce proceedings particularly difficult when parties’ to divorce proceedings had major children, who were still in need of financial support.

-Recently, however, the Supreme Court of Appeal (SCA) in South Africa handed down a judgment that has brought about a change in respect of maintenance claims for children over the age of 18 during divorce proceedings.
-The Supreme Court of Appeal has ordered that parties may now claim maintenance on behalf of major children in divorce proceedings, despite these children having already reached the age of majority.
+Recently, however, the Supreme Court of Appeal (SCA) in South Africa handed down a landmark judgment in Z v Z 2022 (5) SA 451 (SCA), which has brought about a change in respect of maintenance claims for children over the age of 18 during divorce proceedings.
+The Supreme Court of Appeal held that parties may now claim maintenance on behalf of major children in divorce proceedings, despite these children having already reached the age of majority.
 It is important to bear in mind that this applies only to the major children of parties to divorce proceedings.
 A major child seeking maintenance from his/her divorced parents would still be required to approach the Maintenance Court in their own name for assistance.

 Eligibility requirements for adult child maintenance